actionml/harness/README.md

 Integral to REST is the notion of a "resource", which is an item that can be addressed by a resource-id.
 POSTing to a resource type creates a single resource.
 The resource types defined in Harness are:

  - **engines**: the engine is the instance of a Template, with associated knowledge of dataset, parameters, algorithms, models and all needed knowledge to Learn from the dataset to produce a model that will allow the engine to respond to queries.

- sub-types representing child collections are:

      - **events**: sub-collections that make up a particular dataset used a specific Engine.
 To send data to an Engine simply `POST /engines/<engine-id>/events/` a JSON Event whose format is defined by the Engine.
 Non-reserved events (no $ in the name) can be thought of as a unending stream.
 Reserved eventa like $set may cause properties of mutable objects to be changed immediately upon being received and may even alter properties of the model.
 See the Engine description for how events are formatted, validated, and processed.
      - **queries**: queries are created so engines can return information based on their models.
 See the Engine documentation for their formats.
      - **jobs**: creates a long lived task such as a training task for a Lambda Engine.